canonical/certification-docs/Self-Test_Guide-16.04.rst

    certification software yourself, as described in `Appendix A - Installing the Server Test Suite Manually`_.

+.. raw:: pdf

+   PageBreak

 Installing the Server Test Suite Packages
 -----------------------------------------

-Three methods of installing the Server Test Suite exist:
+Two methods of installing the Server Test Suite are supported:

 -  Automatically by the MAAS server

 -  Using APT to retrieve the Server Test Suite packages on a SUT with full Internet access or with access to a local APT repository on a local computer such as the MAAS server

--  By loading the Server Test Suite Debian packages from a USB flash drive or other medium you bring with you to the test site

 If MAAS is fully configured as described in the `MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS)` document, it should